 - Gerald Henderson addresses the Bobcats home crowd before the playoffs begin

-Philadelphia closed the lead down to four with just under a minute to go, but it wasn’t enough for the league’s second worse franchise to overcome their previous quarter mistakes.
+Philadelphia closed the lead down to four with just under a minute to go, but it wasn’t enough for the league’s second worst franchise to overcome previous mistakes.
 Rookie of the Year candidate Michael Carter-Williams added a near triple double in the defeat.
-The former Syracuse Orange dropped 23 points, 7 rebounds, and a game-high 8 assists (along with Ridinour).
+The former Syracuse Orangeman dropped 23 points, 7 rebounds, and a game-high 8 assists (along with Ridinour).
 This was Philly’s 16th road loss in their past 17 games away from home.

-Bobcats trail the Washington Wizards for the sixth seed by just one game.
-The winner of the race would go on to match up with Kyle Lowry and the Toronto Raptors.
-Loser with either the Miami Heat or Indiana Pacers, who are battling it out as the year of regular season ball commences.
+Charlotte trails the Washington Wizards for the sixth seed by just one game.
+The winner of the race would go on to match up with Kyle Lowry and the Toronto Raptors, while the loser with either the Miami Heat or Indiana Pacers; who are battling it out as the year of regular season basketball commences.

 - The Bobcats are 18-9 since the All-Star break, including 14 and 6 in their past 20